peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

 - 100&ndash;1000+ engineers
 - A service-oriented architecture

-Most of the points are flexible, but the last one is important.
+The last point in particular is important.

 <a name="a-service-oriented-architecture"></a>
 ### A service-oriented architecture <a class="lite" href="#a-service-oriented-architecture">&#8734;</a>